How Can I learn Finite Element Analysis? The Complete Guide

 - SimScale tutorials, workshops, and webinars

-- NAFEMS Courses range from beginner to advanced courses related to modeling problems in all areas
+- NAFEMS courses range from beginner to advanced and are related to modeling problems in all areas

-- iMechanica forums serve the solid mechanics community largely
+- iMechanica forums mostly serve the solid mechanics community

 As discussed earlier, it is important that the developed methodologies and programs are validated with standard problems.
 This is what differentiates a pretty picture from an accurate simulation.
 Some good sources for validation examples include:

-In addition, top computational mechanics journal provide an excellent source of information on the current state-of-the-art in research.
-In addition, they also provide validation examples and sources for comparison for problems involving finite element analysis.
-Some of the top journals, in the area of Finite Element Analysis, include:
+In addition, top computational mechanics journals provide an excellent source of information on the current state-of-the-art research in these areas.
+They also provide validation examples and sources for comparison for problems involving Finite Element Analysis.
+Some of the top journals in the area of FEA include: